Yorkshire Terrier: Coat

 For adult Yorkshire Terriers, The American Kennel Club places importance on coat colour, quality, and texture.
 According to The Kennel Club (UK), the hair must be glossy, fine, straight, and silky.
 Traditionally the coat is grown out very long and is parted down the middle of the back, but "must never impede movement.".
 The hair of the Yorkshire Terrier can be used to determine content of metals in the dog organism.

 From the back of the neck to the base of the tail, the coat should be a dark grey to a black colour, and the hair on the tail should be a darker black.
-On the head, high chest and legs, the hair should be a bright, rich tan, darker at the roots than in the middle, that shades into a lighter tan at the tips, but not for all dogs.
+According to the American Kennel Club Breed Standard, on the head, high chest and legs, the hair should be a bright, rich tan, darker at the roots than in the middle, that shades into a lighter tan at the tips, but not for all dogs.
 Also, in adult dogs there should be no black hairs intermingled with any of the tan-coloured fur.
 The fine, straight, silky coat is considered hypoallergenic.

 Adult Yorkshire Terriers whose coat colours deviate from the standard, or that have woolly or extra fine coats, are still Yorkshire Terriers.
 The only difference is that it is not recommended to intentionally breed atypical Yorkshire Terriers.
 In addition, care may be more difficult for "woolly" or "cottony" textured coats, or coats that are overly fine.
-One of the reasons given for not breeding "off-coloured" Yorkies is that the colour could be a potential indicator of a genetic defect that may affect the dog's health; a careful health screening can clarify if any health risks exist.
 Coats may vary in colour.
 For example, a mature Yorkie may have a silver-blue with light brown, while another might have a black and creamy colour.

 The long coat on the Yorkshire Terrier requires regular brushing.